 Final Words

-While they might not grace the covers of marine magazines, I’ve come to see their beauty in their uniqueness.
+While these fish might not grace the covers of marine magazines, try to see their beauty in their uniqueness.
 Every bump, spine, and odd shape tells a story of survival and adaptation.
+So, the next time you stumble upon one of these unsung wonders, pause and marvel.